 Now you’ve got all of this delicious pumpkin puree, what should you do with it?

-Don’t miss these pumpkin desserts: The Best Pumpkin Pie and Pumpkin Chocolate Chip Cookies.
+Don’t miss these desserts: The Best Pumpkin Pie and Pumpkin Chocolate Chip Cookies.
 Don’t forget the homemade Pumpkin Pie Spice!

 Pumpkin Butter goes with so many things.